 Could this be one large game of Appreciate What You’ve Got, carried out by conventionally attractive men in rolled up shorts and tight t-shirts?

 I’m distracted by the appearance of John Elliot’s (Tony Gardner) hairy legs at Caroline’s kitchen table, it’s all right to crash at someone’s house, but no need to break out the fuzzy sticks, is there?

 Celia asks after John, but Caroline’s not minding having some help around the house, especially in the picking her daughter Flora (Issacah Hatzer) after school department after Celia stopped doing that to emotionally manipulate her husband into quitting the job she didn’t understand.

-Alan's on the phone with his offspring Gillian (Nicola Walker) who is looking into selling her sheep farm for 500,000 pounds.
-That's all right!
-Alan thinks Gillian will come to regret it and I understand that, but she looks very, very happy and the thought of unloading the place where she murdered her first husband.
+Alan’s on the phone with his offspring Gillian (Nicola Walker) who is looking into selling her sheep farm for 500,000 pounds.
+That’s all right!
+Alan thinks Gillian will come to regret it and I understand that, but she looks very, very happy at the thought of unloading the place where she murdered her first husband.

 It doesn’t just affect her, her son Raff (Josh Bolt), his wife Ellie (Katherine Rose Morely) and daughter Calamity (Tilly Kaye) live on the farm as well.
 Where will they go?